sleddog/methods-spring-2020/problems/kattis/R2/Python/tyrado/README.md

-I fully redid R2 you can see it in r2l.py

 I also did another problem in case this is not sufficient which was the r2. https://open.kattis.com/problems/r2 In this one you take in two numbers and get out the mean.